anhtuanlethanh/SBHACKS4/README.md

 - Allow users to access and edit previously entered forumlas
 - Allow entering of variables into formulas to be computed

 Version 1.1: Flashcards
 - Open 2 different screens with one function (On the main window) (done)
-- Functions can be entered and saved into main window (done)
+- Functions can be entered and saved into main window
-- Recall saved functions and show it on View windows (to do) List of Names:
+- Recall saved functions and show it on View windows

-  - Today
-  - Yesterday
-  - Tomorrow
+Version 1.2: Interpreting entered functions (done)

-Version 1.2: Cloud storage enables saved functions by a user
+Version 1.3: Cloud storage enables saved functions by a user (todo)

-Version 1.3: Interpreting entered functions
+DEMO FUNCS:
+-sin, arcsin Functions
+-duplicated VARIABLES
+-longer than one character variable (e.c Xo)